L-1 Visa Tax Filing Guide 2025: Split Payroll, Tax Equalization, and Indian Provident Fund

 - Indian salary slips / Form 16

-- EPF passbook
+- EPF passbook (supporting document)

-- PPF statement
+- PPF statement (supporting document)

-- India bank statements (max balances)
+- India bank statements (for FBAR/FATCA reporting if applicable)

 - Mutual fund CAS